List of the lengths of United States participation in wars

 This article contains the length and list of major conflicts, invasions and wars participated by the United States Armed Forces since its creation in 1775.

-The longest to date is the War in Afghanistan with about 20 years of duration.
+Note that it does not include any Native American wars (such as the Apache Wars from 1849–1886, lasting 36 years).

 Lengths of U.S. combat forces' participation in wars

 War in the context of this list is broadly construed to be a direct armed conflict between organized U.S. military forces and organized forces of (a) belligerent(s).

 (Note: Ongoing wars are indicated in bold and with red bars.)

 Sources are found in the main articles of each war, as well as the Associated Press.